 The remainder of the deliverable is organized as follows.
 Section 3 discusses the cooperation with relevant ongoing EC projects by exploiting synergies and synchronizing common challenges related to the policy and regulatory issues associated with the iFLEX framework.
+Specifically, it describes how the iFLEX Greek pilot benefited from InterConnect and BIGG by integrating a tariff system based on sustainability driven environmental targets.
 Section 4 specifies the federated Finnish pilot and briefly describes the involved participants, e.g., flexibility assets, aggregator, and marketplaces etc. Section 5 outlines the complete demonstration process and phases involved in the flexibility procurement.
 It also analyses the results and possible further implications.
-Finally, Section 6 concludes the deliverable by highlighting impact and important findings.
+Finally, Section 6 concludes the deliverable by highlighting the impact and important findings.